 Example: In my post How to Start a Profitable Blog, I include an affiliate link for Bluehost, my web hosting provider.
 When someone starts a blog after clicking my link, I earn a commission from BlueHost (at no extra cost to them.)

 People searching for how-to guides and tutorials want to learn how to do something, and they are usually ready to take action.
-My post helps people learn how to do something (start a blog) and gives them actionable steps to achieve it.
+My post helps people learn how to start a blog and gives them actionable steps to achieve it.

 Write a Review Post

 Review posts also do very well because people searching for them are typically already interested in buying a product or service and are just one step away from actually making the purchase.

 You can write a review post about almost anything: books, beauty products, hotels, online courses, subscription boxes, etc.

 If you write a review post for a product, give an honest review.
 Don’t just go on and on about how wonderful the product is, but explain why you liked it, how it helped you, who it’s good for, and if there’s anything you disliked.